paladzin/BPI-R4_Openwrt_Snapshot_Build/README.md

      `./Openwrt_Snapshot.sh`

 ## **Notes**
-Please note - I use this script for test new snapshots etc...
+Please note - I use this script for testing new snapshots etc...
 Snapshot builds can be unstable and problematic using them on a main router.